trivalleycoders-org/rotary-club/doc/rds_guide.md

 Now go the the "Inbound" tab and click "Edit."
 There is already a rule that lets the Express server access the database.
 Add a new rule that has the same options, except for the "Source" option.

-Here we put "Anywhere" so any IP can connect to the database.
-This is so any member of the team can connect to the database.
-However, they will still need to know the username and password to be able to edit it.
+For the "Source" option we use "Anywhere" so any IP can connect to the database.
+This is so all team members have access during development.
+However, they will still need to know the username and password to be able to edit the database.

 In production, it would be best to only allow the IP address of the client to connect to the database.